Laundry For A Large Family

-When you have a large family, there is no such thing as “laundry day.”
 If I were to save just one day a week and try to do all of my family’s laundry, I would

 A) not have enough hours in the day for all of those cycles to run,

-B) flood my septic system with an over-abundance of gray water, and
+B) flood my septic system with an over-abundance of gray water, AND

 C) still have to send kids places in dirty clothes because of practices, games, etc. that are more than once a week.

 There is no way around this one, logistically.
 If you can get into the habit of starting a load right when it can become part of your daily routine, then it doesn’t require as much thought or effort on your part.

 Tip #2 Keep clothing loads separated by family member

 Instead, I have each person keep a basket or hamper in their own space for just their own dirty laundry.
 The nice thing about doing it this way is that it stays put out of sight until it is time to do that person’s laundry.
-It also saves time on the backend, preventing the need to sort out whose shirt is whose before putting it away.
-And it eliminates any disputes about who should be putting the clean laundry away.
+It also saves time on the backend, eliminating the need to sort clean laundry before putting it away.
+And it prevents any disputes about who should be putting the clean laundry away.
 This leads me to Tip #3.

 Tip #3 Do big kids’ laundry on the weekend (or whenever they have time in their schedule to play a large role in it)